JJ Feild: Career

 In 2008, he made his West End debut in Ring Round the Moon.
 In 2009, he appeared in the RTÉ drama, Pure Mule, as Tom Stafford, the English boyfriend to main protagonist Jennifer.
 In 2011, Feild co-starred in Captain America: The First Avenger as James Montgomery Falsworth.
 The same year, he starred alongside Benedict Cumberbatch in Third Star and appeared in the BBC adaptation of Sarah Waters' The Night Watch.
 He appeared as Henry Nobley in Jerusha Hess's adaptation of Shannon Hale's novel Austenland in 2013.
 Feild filmed a role in Not Safe for Work in 2012.

 Feild appeared in the BBC's The Musketeers as Marsac in 2014.
 From 2014 to 2016, Feild starred as Major John André in Turn: Washington's Spies on AMC.
-He has been cast in the film adaptation of La sonrisa etrusca, alongside Brian Cox, Thora Birch and Rosanna Arquette.
+He appeared in the 2018 film adaptation of La sonrisa etrusca alongside Brian Cox, Thora Birch and Rosanna Arquette.

 Feild plays automotive engineer Roy Lunn in the 2018 biographical film Ford v.
 Ferrari.
 In 2019, he starred alongside Idris Elba and Piper Perabo in the Netflix comedy series, Turn Up Charlie.
 He also played the recurring role of Captain Ben Adler in Netflix's Lost in Space.
 The following year, Feild appeared in an episode of AMC anthology series Soulmates.
 He appeared in the Amazon Prime Video series The Peripheral, and period romance film Prisoners of Paradise.